 This ETF issued by iShares works to track the Asia 50 index by regulating the performance of leading companies from well-known Asian countries.
 These countries include China, Singapore, Hong Kong, South Korea, and Taiwan.

-Created back in 2007, the ETF has more than $3 billion worth of assets and promises an annual yield of 0.98%.
-The best part about this ETF is that it allows impact investors to formulate a blended investment strategy.
+Created in 2007, the ETF has more than $3 billion in assets and promises an annual yield of 0.98%.
+Its best part is that it allows impact investors to formulate a blended investment strategy.

-That’s why it manages a wide array of stocks that provide value and growth at the same time.
-One of its central holdings includes Tencent Holdings from China, a company providing internet services and mobile gaming, and e-commerce.
+That’s why it manages a wide array of stocks simultaneously, providing value and growth.
+One of its central holdings includes Tencent Holdings from China, which provides internet services, mobile gaming, and e-commerce.

 Its portfolio ranges from popular companies like Taiwan Semiconductor Manufacturing to Samsung Electronics from South Korea.